in

 Place the Tamales in the Steamer

-Ideally, you want to set the tamales upright with their open end pointing towards the top of the pot.
+Ideally, we want the tamales to be upright with their open ends pointing towards the top, allowing them to cook evenly and limit contact of the filling with splashing water.

-Leave about an inch of free space around the edge of the pot to prevent burning the corn husks and provide a way to add more water without soaking the tamales.
+Be sure to leave about an inch of space around the pot's edge to prevent the corn husks from burning and provide a way to add more water without soaking the tamales.

-For multi-tier steamers that won’t allow you to stand the tamales up straight, lay the tamales in the steamer basket with the corn husk seams facing up.
-Keep them away from the edges of the pan.
+For multi-tier steamers, lay the tamales in the basket with the corn husk seams facing up and keep them away from the edges of the pan.

 How Long Does it Take to Steam Tamales?

-Cover the stock pot or close the steamer and set the timer for ONE HOUR.
+Cover the stock pot or close the steamer and set the timer for ONE HOUR for freshly made tamales (or 20-25 minutes for frozen precooked tamales like the ones from Trader Joe's).

-Cooking times for tamales vary based on the thickness of the masa, the temperature of the steam, and the cooking method.
+Cooking times for tamales can vary based on factors such as the thickness of the masa, the temperature of the steam, and the cooking method.

 It will take about 60-90 minutes before the tamales are ready to eat.